crystallabs/crysterm/documentation/decorations.md

 If type is `bg`, border is drawn by default using black background color and ' ' (space) as filling character.
 If type is `line`, then it is drawn using line-looking characters, along with properly accounting for angles and docking to other borders on the screen.

-If `border` is an object, then more options can be specified:
+When `border` is an object, as mentioned more options can be specified:

 ```
   self.border = {
     type: 'bg',  # 'bg' | 'line' (or 'ascii' which is alias for 'line')
     bg: '...',   # Background color
     fg: '...',   # Foreground color
-    ch: ' '      # Filling character, default is space
+    ch: ' '      # Filling character, default is space (in case of type == 'bg')
-    bold: true/false,      # Bold the filling char
-    underline: true/false, # Underline the filling char

     # Documented in more detail below:
     left: true/false,